Dance Teacher / Artistic Director

 After graduating from LMU with a double major in Dance and Theology – Jewish Studies, Mathew went on to pursue his MFA from New York University - Tisch School of The Arts.
 He is using his degree to pursue a career as a teaching artist, choreographer, and arts administrator.
 As a faculty member at Peridance Capezio Center, one of New York City's most prominent dance centers, he teaches contemporary technique in addition to leading a professional performance seminar program that requires him to create original contemporary work every three months.

-He is also the Artistic Director of a NYC-based dance theater company, U R B A N / T R I B E. U R B A N / T R I B E has been invited to teach at institutions such as Sacramento State University and has been commissioned for works by the JCC: Manhattan and Steffi Nossen Dance Foundation.
+He is also the Artistic Director of U R B A N / T R I B E, a NYC-based dance theater company.
+U R B A N / T R I B E has been invited to teach at institutions such as Sacramento State University and has been commissioned for works by the JCC: Manhattan and Steffi Nossen Dance Foundation.

 Why did you want to be a lion?